guilefoylegaurav/guilefoylegaurav/README.md

 I am Gaurav, a Computer Science and Engineering sophomore at NIT Silchar.

-- 🔭 I’m currently working on a RedCell (A blood donor finder app)
+- 🔭 I’m currently working on various apps and websites
 - 🌱 I’m currently learning Deep Learning
 - 👯 I’m looking to collaborate on projects related to Machine Learning and/or App Development
 - 💬 Ask me about Machine Learning, Deep Learning, Web Development and App Development